 Report generation and distribution: Automated reporting on its own is valuable, but it’s most efficient when it ties into other processes like scraping information from PDFs or writing the reported data into an accounting system.
 The right BPA tool will be able to deal with a variety of report formats.

 Improved communication: For any important process in your enterprise, there are probably people who ought to be kept in the loop.
 But manually sending out emails is time consuming and not always reliable.
 Business process automation software will take care of sending notifications.
-BPA also makes sharing files easier by automating tasks like uploading documents to SharePoint or emailing reports to stakeholders.
+By automating your inbox, you can also make sharing files easier with tasks like uploading documents to SharePoint or emailing reports to stakeholders.

 Refining a Business Process Automation Strategy